envoidia/ProjectCelosia/CODESTYLE.md

 # Performance
 - Avoid heap allocation during the game loop
 - Cache and reuse data that is expensive to fetch
-- Avoid using `try`/`catch` for control flow when possible
+- Avoid using `try`/`catch` for control flow
-- Avoid LINQ in most cases
+- Be careful when using LINQ

 # Compatibility
 - Place NativeAOT-incompatible code behind `#if !NATIVE_AOT`